Home > Europe > Ireland > Dublin Layover Guide: What to Do on an Overnight or Long Stopover

 Trinity College Library Building - Home of the Book of Kells Experience

-Leaving Trinity College, I ventured towards Grafton Street, a pedestrian-only street lined with shops, restaurants, and pubs.
+From Trinity College, I made my way toward Grafton Street, a pedestrian-only area filled with shops, restaurants, and pubs.

 Grafton Street - Shopping in Dublin